sandywalker/webui-popover/README.md

 	width:'auto',//can be set with  number
 	height:'auto',//can be set with  number
 	trigger:'click',//values:  click,hover,manual(handle events by your self),sticky(always show after popover is created);
-	style:'',//values:'',inverse
+	selector:false,// jQuery selector, if a selector is provided, popover objects will be delegated to the specified. style:'',//values:'',inverse
 	animation:null, //pop with animation,values: pop,fade (only take effect in the browser which support css3 transition)
 	delay: {//show and hide delay time of the popover, works only when trigger is 'hover',the value can be number or object